New youth detention centre in Woodford

 Being a detention youth worker offers a challenging and rewarding opportunity to:

-- support young people in custody to make better choices
+- support youths in custody to make better choices

 - directly contribute to community safety.